usegalaxy-eu/website/_posts/2021-04-30-plant-summary.md

 ![Participation by country](/assets/media/plant_workshop/worldstats.png)

 The registration was over 460 participants and close to 200 join the chat platform.
-Out of 462 participants, 236 were females and 223 males.

 The __career stage__ by country indicates enrichment in postgraduates, master and PhD students.

 ![Career stage by country](/assets/media/plant_workshop/career_stage.png)